pfapi/cicd-template/README.md

 # cicd-template

-A template monorepo repo for ci/cd using lerna and github actions.
-The purpose of this project is to find the common patterns and non-trivial nuances for monorepo project with lerna running on github and to provide a smooth ci/cd experience template.
+It is a template monorepo repo for ci/cd using lerna and github actions.
+The purpose is to find the common patterns and non-trivial nuances and to provide a smooth ci/cd experience template.

 Three simple node projects: